AddressPhoneHours

 California Wrongful Termination Lawyers

-Wrongful termination occurs whenever an employee is fired for an illegal reason.
+Wrongful termination occurs whenever an employer fires an employee for an illegal reason.
 But that begs the question: When is a termination illegal in California?

 Let’s walk through how the law defines wrongful termination, what it looks like in California, and what next steps are available for workers who think they have a case.

-If you suspect that you were fired for an illegal reason, give us a call at (800) 668-7984 or send us an online message for a consultation.
+If you suspect that you were fired for an illegal reason, give our wrongful termination lawyers a call at (800) 668-7984 or send us an online message for a consultation.

-This is not always easy to do because most people are employed “at will.”
-This means that you can quit your job at any time, for any reason, and that you can be fired at any time, for any reason.
+This is not always easy to do because most people accept employment “at will.”
+This means that you can quit your job at any time, for any reason, and that you can face termination at any time, for any reason.

 So employers are free to fire employees as long as they don’t violate the various employee rights laws that exist.
 Below, we explain some of the most important of these employment laws.